What’s the story?

 The Fairmont is positioned on the main trunk of The Palm.
 We teamed our visit to this beach club with a trip to Riva too (on the other side of the Palm trunk), which is only a short 10 minute walk away (don’t believe Google maps, it’s not 30 minutes!).
-We were using our Privilee membership, but it’s also open to walk in day guests too and prices vary so have a look before you go.
+We were using our Privilee membership (see here for more info on Privilee), but it’s also open to walk in day guests too and prices vary so have a look before you go.

 The arrival and lobby entrance of this hotel is grand as you’d expect from the Fairmont, with a huge window as a central focus for the reception area with views towards the beach.
 This might sound weird, but there’s something about Dubai hotels – they always smell incredible!
 Perhaps I should be saying the same about other hotels worldwide, but the different variations of Oud (or Agarwood) (a very expensive ingredient that makes this beautiful scent!) make these hotels stand out in the fragrance stakes.